GoTolstoy/tolstoy-toly-kb/products/play/product/library/functions/publishing/by-page/creating-a-homepage-spotlight-carousel.md

-## Creating a Homepage Spotlight Carousel
+## Creating a Default or Homepage Spotlight Carousel

 The Carousel feature in Tolstoy helps you create short, engaging videos that catch your customers' attention.